Skip to main content

 Advanced Field Study (AFS)

-Advanced Field Study, led by Dr. Karna Wong, Assistant Teaching Professor, Urban Planning and Public Policy, provides a small number of students an in-depth, three-quarter Field Study experience primarily focused on addressing issues and challenges in the community through civic engagement.
+Advanced Field Study, led by Dr. Doug Houston, Professor, Urban Planning and Public Policy, provides a small number of students an in-depth, three-quarter Field Study experience primarily focused on addressing issues and challenges in the community through civic engagement.

 Students will apply for placement with a local non-profit or public sector organization and will complete approximately 8 hours of in-person fieldwork per week during Fall, Winter and Spring quarters.